windurisky/hometest-dagangan/README.md

 ## Architecture

-Clean architecture based on https://github.com/bxcodec/go-clean-arch which also kept Domain-Driven Design in mind.
+Clean architecture based on https://github.com/bxcodec/go-clean-arch which also kept Domain-Driven Design (DDD) in mind.

 ## Language